 Here are some foreclosure prevention alternatives to consider when you think foreclosure is on the horizon.

 If you have enough cash on hand, you can reinstate your loan by making up all the missed payments, including principal and interest, plus fees and expenses.
-State law often gives homeowners a certain amount of time to reinstate.
+State law often gives homeowners a specific amount of time to reinstate.

 Even if state law doesn’t give you the right to reinstate, many mortgages and deeds of trust provide this right as part of the agreement.
-And more and more lenders are not eager to push ahead with foreclosure; they would prefer to work something out with you.
+And more and more lenders are not eager to push ahead with foreclosure; they'd prefer to work something out with you.
 You might be able to reinstate up until the sale.
 To find out how long you have to reinstate, call your loan servicer.

 If you aren’t too far behind in payments, you might qualify for a repayment plan.
 With a repayment plan, you arrange to make up missed payments over time and stay current on your ongoing payments in the meantime.
-For the plan to work, your income will have to be able to cover both current and overdue amounts.
+For the plan to work, your income will have to cover both current and overdue amounts.
 Typically, a repayment plan lasts three, six, or nine months, depending on the situation.

-In a forbearance agreement, the lender gives you permission to make reduced mortgage payments—or no payments at all—for a while.
+In a "forbearance agreement," the lender gives you permission to make reduced mortgage payments—or no payments at all—for a while.
 Forbearance for three to six months is typical, though a longer period might be possible, depending on the lender’s guidelines and your situation.

 If you can refinance at a better rate and pay off your old loan, you can start fresh.
 All states give you the right to “redeem” your mortgage by refinancing up until the time of the foreclosure sale.
 Some states even let you redeem after the sale.

 Unfortunately, refinancing is very difficult if you have bad credit due to many late payments or a pending foreclosure.